The Best Ways to Celebrate New Year’s Eve in Las Vegas

 Off the Strip

-The local PT's Taverns chain really wants you to stay up late on New Year's Eve.
-Everyone will get noisemakers, party hats, and a free champagne toast at midnight, followed by happy hour from 12–2am with 50% off wines by the glass, premium spirits, and all craft and import beer.
-A Tito's Bloody Mary is just $3 on January 1 to help take the edge off all that drinking the night before.
-The offers are good at all 66 locations under the PT's umbrella.
+The local PT's Taverns chain is eager to keep you up late on New Year's Eve.
+Everyone gets noisemakers, party hats, and a free champagne toast at midnight as well as 50% off drinks during happy hour 5-7 pm and 12–2am. with 50% off wines by the glass, premium spirits, and all craft and import beer.
+An Absolut Bloody Mary is just $5 on January 1 to help take the edge off all that drinking the night before.
+The offers are good at all 64 locations under the PT's umbrella.

 Cost: Free admission